-The 2022 Global Learning and Engagement Symposium will be held on Thursday 18 August 2022 at the Melbourne Convention and Exhibition Centre (MCEC), Convention Centre Place, South Wharf.
+The 2022 Global Learning and Engagement Symposium will be held on Thursday 18 August 2022 at the Melbourne Convention and Exhibition Centre (MCEC), Convention Centre Place, South Wharf and online.

 The event features thought-leaders, good practice examples and hands-on strategies to help you to build a whole-of-school approach to global learning and engagement.

 Principals, assistant principals and leading teachers (in curriculum development) who are already implementing, or are new to, global learning and engagement are invited to attend the event.

 Providing global learning and engagement experiences is vital in supporting students to thrive in a complex, interconnected and competitive world.
 The symposium will feature students discussing the global issues that matter to them, and how schools can help them navigate our changing world.

 Beverley Wang, journalist, broadcaster and creator of 'It's not a Race' podcast.